getsentry/sentry-ocaml/README.md

 ---

-Created during Sentry Hack Week - not officially supported
+**Note**: This SDK was created during Sentry Hack Week and is not officially supported by Sentry.